Cort CR300 Review & Prices

 When it comes to fingerboard radius, personal preference will dictate which one is better for you.
 However, most people seem to agree that a more curved (lower) radius will make it easier to play chords while a less curved (higher) radius is better for soloing and bending.

-The Cort CR300 has a 12" fingerboard radius.
-Here's an image comparing this guitar's fretboard radius to other popular choices:
+Here's an image comparing this fretboard radius to other popular choices:

 Cort CR300 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Cort CR300's fretboard radius compared to other guitars
+Cort CR300's fretboard radius compared to others

 This is the same radius that Gibson uses in most of their guitars.
 When compare to the other popular radius of Fender Stratocasters, you can see that it's a lot flatter.
 Guitars with this radius are usually made to bring a good balance between single-note and chord playing.